shaneholloman/fabric/patterns/write_essay/system.md

 If Galileo had said that people in Padua were ten feet tall, he would have been regarded as a harmless eccentric.
 Saying the earth orbited the sun was another matter.
 The church knew this would set people thinking.

 Certainly, as we look back on the past, this rule of thumb works well.
 A lot of the statements people got in trouble for seem harmless now.
 So it's likely that visitors from the future would agree with at least some of the statements that get people in trouble today.
-Do we have no Galileos?
+Do we have no Galileo's?
 Not likely.

 To find them, keep track of opinions that get people in trouble, and start asking, could this be true?
 Ok, it may be heretical (or whatever modern equivalent), but might it also be true?

-Heresy
+---

+**Heresy**

 This won't get us all the answers, though.
 What if no one happens to have gotten in trouble for a particular idea yet?
 What if some idea would be so radioactively controversial that no one would dare express it in public?
 How can we find these too?

 Another approach is to follow that word, heresy.
 In every period of history, there seem to have been labels that got applied to statements to shoot them down before anyone had a chance to ask if they were true or not.
-"Blasphemy", "sacrilege", and "heresy" were such labels for a good part of western history, as in more recent times "indecent", "improper", and "unamerican" have been.
+"Blasphemy", "sacrilege", and "heresy" were such labels for a good part of western history, as in more recent times "indecent", "improper", and "un-american" have been.
 By now these labels have lost their sting.
 They always do.
 By now they're mostly used ironically.
 But in their time, they had real force.

 The word "defeatist", for example, has no particular political connotations now.
 But in Germany in 1917 it was a weapon, used by Ludendorff in a purge of those who favored a negotiated peace.
 At the start of World War II it was used extensively by Churchill and his supporters to silence their opponents.
 In 1940, any argument against Churchill's aggressive policy was "defeatist".
 Was it right or wrong?
 Ideally, no one got far enough to ask that.